Faizanfarhad/AI-Agents-for-Data-Analysis/README.md

 - Auto-generate descriptive statistics and plots with Plotly
 - Visualise both raw and cleaned data
 - Lightweight interface built with Streamlit
-- No data or API keys are stored on the server
+- No data or API keys are stored on the server(so you can share Api without taking any headache ^_^)

 ## 📁 Repository Structure